Anti- Corruption compliance policy Afriflora Sher

 Common sense and moderation should prevail in business entertainment and the payment of travel and lodging expenses engaged in on behalf of the Company.
 Afriflora Personnel should provide business entertainment to or from anyone doing business with the Company only if the entertainment is infrequent, modest and intended to serve legitimate business goals.

-Expenses for meals, entertainment, travel and lodging for Government Officials or any other individual or entity (in the private or public sector) that has the power to decide or influence the Company’s commercial activities may be incurred without prior approval by our Chief Financial Officer and Group Compliance Officer or our Compliance Officer in Ethiopia only if all of the following conditions are met:
+Expenses for meals, entertainment, travel and lodging for Government Officials or any other individual or entity (in the private or public sector) that has the power to decide or influence the Company’s commercial activities may be incurred without prior approval by our Group Compliance Officer or our Compliance Officer in Ethiopia only if all of the following conditions are met:

 (a) The expenses are bona fide and related to a legitimate business purpose and the events involved are attended by appropriate Company representatives;